vedant-jain03/Chromium_Diagnostics_App/README.md

   -> Milestone 3(Contain All files)

-# Additional
+# Future Perspective

--> I have also created System Diagnostics Manager page where you will get some basic Diagnostic function we will use for our PWA.
+  -> I am going to design Diagnostic Manager page which will contain diagnostics tool

--> I have used Chart in my System data page to have enviournment like CPU utilization chart as mentioned.
+  -> I am going to show real-time CPU details in my chart as now they are just numbers I have given

+  -> I am going to design all Hardware,Diagnostic and others slidebars menu.